 The Dante Alighieri Society of Santa Cruz is governed by a volunteer Board of up to15 people, including a president, treasurer and secretary who serve 3-year renewable terms.
 The Dante Board meets 3-4 times per year.

-The current governing board is: Mary Altier, Sam Bertuca (President), Ceil Cirillo, Kelly Cuffe (Treasurer), Andreé LeBourveau, Ellen Lowenstein (Secretary), Susan O'Leary, Connie Bertuca (Treasurer), John Racioppi, and Michael Citrino.
+The current governing board is: Mirella Savegnago (President), Kelly Cuffe, Andreé LeBourveau, Ellen Lowenstein (Secretary), Susan O'Leary, Connie Bertuca (Treasurer), John Racioppi, and Michael Citrino.

 Laurie Aiello is the Administrative assistant.